OUP/eac-core-golden-AMI/readme.md

 # Warning
 This is the `infra` branch of this repository.
-The readme for this branch as been written for the infra environment, if you are working on a different environment, please switch to the correct branch for your retrospective environment.
+The readme for this branch as been written for the infra environment, if you are working on a different environment, please switch to the correct branch for your respective environment.

 # Overview
 This repository contains the files & templates that will create a GoldenAMI creation CodePipeline created for OUP EAC, this is part of a two-pipeline deployment process.
 This pipeline will take a standard Amazon Linux 2 AMI, install software, perform security updates and run an Amazon Inspector Security assessment before finally publishing the AMI ID to AWS SSM Parameter Store.

 # Pipeline Walkthrough
-Below is a brief overview of the pipeline, it's stages and how it interacts with all the files contained inside this repository.
+Below is a brief overview of the pipeline, its stages and how it interacts with all the files contained inside this repository.

 - Source Stage
-    - This stage looks to this GitHub repository and will automatically trigger the pipeline upon any commits to the retrospective environment branches
+    - This stage looks to this GitHub repository and will automatically trigger the pipeline upon any commits to the respective environment branches
 - Build Stage
     - This stage uses CodeBuild with the `buildspec.yml` file to install and build Apache Tomcat & Packer
     - It will then validate and run the `ami-build/packer.json` file which will create an AMI with security updates installed & the built Apache Tomcat, Java 8 installed